-- (a) All exposures that are 'defaulted' or 'impaired' under Paragraph CM-1.8.6, where applicable; - (b) All exposures that have experienced a downward adjustment to their valuation due to deterioration of their creditworthiness and classified as Stage 3 according to the applicable accounting framework; - (c) The purchase or origination of a financial asset at a deep discount that reflects an incurred loss to the lender(s); and - (d) All other exposures that are not defaulted or impaired but nevertheless: - (i) Relate to a counterparty that has other exposures that are past due for 90 days or more; and - (ii) Where there is evidence that full repayment based on the contractual terms, original or, when applicable, modified (e.g. repayment of principal and interest) is unlikely without the licensee's realisation of collateral, whether or not the exposure is current and regardless of the number of days the exposure is past due.
+- (a) All exposures that are 'defaulted' or 'impaired' under Paragraph CM-1.8.6, where applicable; - (b) All exposures that have experienced a downward adjustment to their valuation due to deterioration of their creditworthiness and classified as Stage 3 according to the applicable accounting framework; - (c) The purchase or origination of a financial asset at less than its cash equivalent value; and - (d) All other exposures that are not defaulted or impaired but nevertheless: - (i) Relate to a counterparty that has other exposures that are past due for 90 days or more; and - (ii) Where there is evidence that full repayment based on the contractual terms, original or, when applicable, modified (e.g. repayment of principal and profit) is unlikely without the licensee's realisation of collateral, whether or not the exposure is current and regardless of the number of days the exposure is past due.

 The existence of collateral or guarantees must have no direct influence on the categorisation of an exposure as non-performing or its past due status, including the counting of past-due days and the determination of the exposure as non-performing, once the overdue days threshold has been met.
-However, conventional bank licensees may consider the collateral when assessing a borrower's economic incentive (both positive and negative) to repay under the unlikeliness to repay criteria.
+However, Islamic bank licensees may consider the collateral when assessing an obligor's economic incentive (both positive and negative) to repay under the unlikeliness to repay criteria.
 Any recourse by the licensee must not be considered in this judgment.
-When the relevant criteria are met, the exposure must be categorised as non-performing even if the collateral value exceeds the amount of the past-due exposure.
+When the relevant criteria are met, the exposure must be categorised as nonperforming even if the collateral value exceeds the amount of the pastdue exposure.